-The City of Sonoma is next in line to renew its UGB for at least another 20 years by the end of 2020.
-This decision should be made with a vote of the people on the November 2020 ballot.
+The City of Sonoma plans to renew its UGB for at least another 20 years by the end of 2020.
+This decision will be made with a vote of the people on the November 2020 ballot.
 The final version of the proposed ballot measure contains stronger provisions for affordable housing.
 It was also fine-tuned to meet recommendations from Greenbelt Alliance and the Citizens to Renew the City of Sonoma’s Urban Growth Boundary.

-You can support the renewal of Sonoma’s urban growth boundary ahead of the January 27 meeting by doing two things: sign our petition and send an email to the City Council and Planning Commission urging them to take a stand in favor of renewing the existing urban growth boundary with the final ballot measure text as proposed.
+You can support the renewal of Sonoma’s Urban Growth Boundary ahead of the June 29 meeting by doing two things: sign our petition and send an email to the City Council urging them to renew the existing urban growth boundary with the final ballot measure text as proposed.

 Sign the Petition